 The least expensive method of improving bitumen’s useful temperature range is to add a large amount (15% or more) of mineral filler such as chalk or talc.
 The result is a very thick product mostly used as a mastic.

 It is far more popular to modify bitumen using byproducts of other processes, such as rubber pellets from used tire processing or rubber resin ataxic foam propylene.
-Unfortunately, the technology of mixing such filler with bitumen requires temperatures above 180oC.
+Unfortunately, the technology of mixing such filler with bitumen requires temperatures above 180 0C.
 Such high temperatures will disintegrate the structure of the rubber resin and oxidize the bitumen.
-The result is a modified bitumen with a high softening point7The softening point is the temperature at which a material softens beyond some arbitrary softness., but with low ductility, elasticity and high brittleness at low temperatures.
+The result is a modified bitumen with a high softening point7The softening point is the temperature at which a material softens beyond some arbitrary softness., but with low ductility, elasticity and high brittleness8A material is brittle if, when subjected to stress, it breaks without significant plastic deformation. at low temperatures.
 This makes it difficult to use in road construction.
 The alternative to high heat is to introduce more components (swelling accelerators, plasticizers, and adhesives), thus significantly increasing the cost of the modified bitumen.